 The 20-hour course is self-paced to a degree, but there are some “marks” for participants to hit so that they are moving through the materials at a steady pace and so that the peer mentors, who will be offering feedback, will be able to balance their workload in providing feedback.
-After the “live” kick-off (1 hour), we ask participants to complete the first four modules (eight hours of work) by the first week (across 7 days)… and then it’s two modules (ca. 5 hours) in Wk 2 and two modules (ca. 5 hours) in Wk 3… plus a final reflection (1 hour).
-That last Friday (end of third week) is a hard stop.
+After the “live” kick-off (1 hour), we ask participants to complete the first four modules (eight hours of work) by the first week.. and then it’s four additional modules in week 2… plus a final reflection (1 hour).
+The second Friday is a hard stop.
 Returning participants, who will join the course in week two, complete their one required and three electives as well as a final reflection, across 5 days.
 If you are not able, or unwilling, to work along at this pace, please consider the self-paced, unmoderated, and uncompensated version of the materials are available as the Flexible Course Design Toolkit.
 To preview the content of the course, please see this course link.
 To Enroll in the course so that it is available via your Dashboard or listed in your courses, please use this Enroll Link.

 Am I on my own with this training or is there somebody to help me as I work through the modules?

 Each participant will be grouped together with a cohort under the direction of a faculty peer mentor who will be available to answer your questions.
 Additionally, course facilitators, module designers, and peer mentors will participate actively in the discussion boards associated with each module.
-“Elective” module designers will hold “office hours” for each “wave” of participants working in that module.
-The Virtual FIT center (vFIT) will also help with additional training on learning technologies/tools.
+The Virtual FIT center will also help with additional training on learning technologies/tools.

 May I complete more than the eight modules (four required and four electives)?

 While your peer mentor will track your progress through the eight modules, you will be able to view the content (readings and videos) for all of the elective modules, including those you do not complete as part of the Institute.